Student Partnership Agreement

 The Student Contract

-When you enrol at Birmingham City University – either for the first time or as a returning student – you enter into a formal agreement with the University, with rules, regulations and disciplinary procedures on both sides.
+When you enrol at Birmingham City University – either for the first time or as a returning student – you enter into a formal agreement with the University, with responsibilities on both sides.

 *Student Partnership Agreement updated September 2015